Collections and objects

 Kraantjespot

 These pots were used to brew coffee and then serve it.
 The brewing process was as follows: the coffee beans were placed at the bottom, topped with water, which was then heated with an oil burner.
-The mixture was then left to settle, after which the coffee could be drained off.
+The mixture was then left to settle, after which the coffee could be poured off.